-In turn, the number of MBBS graduates enrolling in ISB, IIMs & other top tier business schools in India are increasing year by year.
+In turn, the number of MBBS graduates enrolling in ISB, IIMs & other top-tier business schools in India is increasing year by year.
 Data from Google Trends shows that the search queries for “MBA after MBBS” have risen by almost 20% in the past 12 months in India, and it has grown in popularity in the last five years.

 According to a recent report from Graduate Management Admission Council (GMAC), which administers the GMAT exam, 76% of doctors pursued an MBA in order to return to the healthcare industry itself as more refined professionals.